+When it comes time to host an effortlessly brilliant holiday fête, who better to turn to for inspiration than L.A.-based fashion designer Anine Bing.
+Her gorgeous Spanish-style home is so welcoming that it seems as though it was built for entertaining.
 If you're wondering how to pull off a holiday party like this tastemaker, it's no easy feat.
-It takes thoughtful planning and a village of people to make a perfect evening go smoothly.
-Ahead, Bing takes you through the hours leading up to the main event.
-See exactly what she was up to the night before and the day of her latest holiday soirée.
+It takes thoughtful planning and a village of people to make a perfect evening run smoothly.
+To help us out, Bing took us through the hours leading up to the main event.
+See exactly what she was up to the night before and the day of one of her holiday soirées.

 Slip into my silk Anine Bing PJs (I live in these).
 Put on a face mask to prep my skin to be party-ready.
-I like Equal Beauty Moisture Veil because they have ear loops that wrap around so you can move around and do things without the mask sliding down or off.
+I like Equal Beauty Moisture Veil because they have ear loops that wrap around, so you can move around and do things without the mask sliding down or off.
 I paint my nails, brush my teeth, and check emails one more time before getting into bed.
 I try to go to bed as early as possible the night before a big party!

-Wake up, throw together a kale and banana smoothie in the blender, make coffee, get ready (10 mins for me), take the kids to school.
+Wake up, throw together a kale and banana smoothie in the blender, make coffee, get ready (10 mins for me), and take the kids to school.
 It's going to be a busy 24 hours, so I'm trying to get my greens in.

 Meet with my creative team to go over the final plan for the party.
 We test out the edible glitter we're adding to the vintage champagne coupes that I've been collecting for years for a special touch since we've decided to only do champagne and wine.
-The party is a starry night theme so everything is about sparkle, and these glittery bottles from One Hope Wine are making me want to start the party at 9 in the morning.
+The party has a starry night theme, so everything is about sparkle, and these glittery bottles from One Hope Wine are making me want to start the party at 9 in the morning.

 Check emails and sneak in some work while walking around the house with Royale to look over the setup.
-I like to do more than one once-over of the different spaces because it's so easy to miss something even with an amazing team and lots of prep.
+I like to do more than one once-over of the different spaces because it's so easy to miss something, even with an amazing team and lots of prep.

-Spend a little time with my daughter Bianca before her bedtime and before the party begins in the next hour.
+Spend a little time with my daughter Bianca before her bedtime, and before the party begins in the next hour.

 Our finger food by Haute Chefs arrived while I was getting ready—they've done events for us before and always leave a crowd happy.
 They're doing petit avocado toasts, mini chicken tacos, quinoa cake with orange blossom whipped goat cheese, truffle arancini, and Jen Coman from the team is setting up the most unreal cheese and charcuterie station.
-It's so rustic—like an old world feast.
+It's so rustic—like an Old World feast.
 With the whole pomegranates, it's a stunning sight.

 Our amazing DJ and my good friend Nikki Pennie is setting up equipment by the pool.
 She'll be playing a mix of old-school dance tunes and holiday music that’s party-worthy.
 The pre-party excitement officially kicks in when the music starts playing throughout the house.

 Daniel Winter is set up for his tattoo station in the living room downstairs.
 Here he is giving my dear friend Rebecca Dane a new little tat.
-I resist the temptation to add another one to my mix (he just did two new ones last week), and I'm SO excited about our Tarot Card Reader Kaitlyn—because who doesn't love to hear about their future with a glass of bubbly?
+I resist the temptation to add another one to my mix (he just did two new ones last week), and I'm so excited about our Tarot Card Reader Kaitlyn—because who doesn't love to hear about their future with a glass of bubbly?

 The very last thing I do after every guest has gone home is get my own fortune read by the tarot card reader, Kaitlyn.
 After such a fun, lively evening with people I love, it’s nice to have a quiet little intimate moment to focus on what lies ahead!
 A magical close to the evening.